 The project work and its fieldwork will give you the chance to go in depth researching a techno-anthropological problem and provide you with practical experience in solving complex techno-anthropological challenges.
 You will have to document your work in a project report, which will be the foundation for you oral examination.

-Besides this major project, you will attend a Reflexive Project Design and Competence Development course (5 ECTS), where you are taught different methods and theories related to project work, and learn how to critically reflect upon your own role as a practicing Techno-Anthropologist working in professional settings.
+Besides this major project, you will attend a course in Reflexive Project Design and Competence Development (5 ECTS), where you are taught different methods and theories related to project work, and learn how to critically reflect upon your own role as a practicing Techno-Anthropologist working in professional settings.
 Moreover, you learn to formulate your technoanthropological competences.

 The Master's programme is finished with the completion of the Master's thesis (30 ECTS).
 You can choose to analyse the empirical data you have collected from the field work you did on the 3rd semester, but you can also choose to work in another research area.